 While reading the book, the reader becomes aware of the fact that every one of us is asking Google questions that we would hesitate to direct even to our doctors.
 Yet, the search engine is allowed to visit our deepest fears and our greatest desires.

-And those questions, and searches, and desires, and fears, and dreams, and hopes, and fantasies and illusions would be useless if they were the all originating from the mind of a single person.
+And those questions, searches, desires, fears, and dreams, hopes, fantasies, and illusions would be useless if they were all originating from the mind of a single person.
 Good thing that we are all using search engines.
-Thus, the information accumulates to a level, that it could be used in the form of the so-called Big Data.
+Thus, the information accumulates to a level, that could be used in the form of the so-called Big Data.

-Big Data is the piled up information of every little action that you and I are performing in the digital environment.
+Big Data is the piled-up information of every little action that you and I are performing in the digital environment.
 Thanks to it Amazon, for instance, are able to foretell whether someone (not a specific person) will order a (specific) product in a (specific) state or even city.
-Thus, they are sending the product (to their storages) before the order has taken place.
+Thus, they are sending the product (to their storage) before the order has taken place.

 Artificial Intelligence is granted one of the most controversial topics in the tech industry.
 While people like Elon Musk and now deceased Stephen Hawking have warned us multiple times about how dangerous AI could be, the experiments of developing such technology are not discontinued.